fb pixel

 • Google Scholar Profiles: Claim a Google Scholar account to see your citations.
 You can easily select which publications are yours, and verify with your UWinnipeg email account.
 After you have registered your profile, when you are logged in (the upper right hand side when on Google Scholar), the My Citation button will bring up a list, with citation counts, for all your publications discovered by the Google spider.
 Also shows citations over time, and an h-index.
 Note that Google Scholar Citations include grey literature such as Word documents and PowerPoints.

-• Publons/ Web of Science ResearcherID: Publons, which manages the peer review process for many journals, has combined with Web of Science ResearcherID, to provide one profile page that includes a publications dashboard for all of your works that appear in Web of Science, as well as your peer review and editorial work in Publons.
+• Web of Science ResearcherID: Publons, which manages the peer review process for many journals, has combined with Web of Science ResearcherID, to provide one profile page that includes a publications dashboard for all of your works that appear in Web of Science, as well as your peer review and editorial work in Publons.
 Claim your ResearcherID in order to have a persistent identifier that stays with you, regardless of institution or name changes.
 Once your ID is created, you can manage and correct the publications that shows on your profile.
 You can also add publications from Web of Science by selecting “I Wrote This”.
 You can also connect your ID with ORCID.
 Your profile page will show cumulative citations, citations over time, citations by country or discipline, and more.

 • Semantic Scholar: Semantic Scholar uses AI to draw networks and connections between research.
 Searching for an author's name on Semantic Scholar will usually result in one or more author's names being displayed at the top of searches in a box.
 Clicking on the box will bring you to an author page with stats such as number of publications, h-index, and more detailed information about each work with links to more citation data.
 You can also claim your profile from your own author page.